What is an Access Plan?

 - Transcription services for eligible registered students.

-- Students and staff with an RMS Mobility Permit Scheme Card (RMS MPS) are able to park without charge in University parking spaces set aside for people with medical conditions, injuries or disabilities.
+- Students and staff with an mobility parking permit are able to park without charge in University parking spaces set aside for people with medical conditions, injuries or disabilities.

 - To see where parking is available, visit the UOW Parking page.